stracquadaniolab/baghera/README.rst

 Current version: 1.0.1

-BAGHERA, the Bayesian Gene Heritability Analysis, is a software to estimate the contribution to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).
+The Bayesian Gene Heritability Analysis software (BAGHERA) estimates the contribution to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).

 BAGHERA requires only summary statistics from a Genome-wide Association Study (GWAS),